"Latent" prints are chance or

 unintentional impressions found on items of evidence or

 at a crime scene.
 Some prints can be plainly seen.

-They are made by a finger coated with a foreign
+They are made by fingers coated with a foreign

 substance like blood, grease, or dirt.
 Some prints

 paint.
 Other prints, invisible or barely visible to

 Find your goodies online...